 As a school with a Church Foundation, we also have a whole school approach to our core values which are rooted within the Christian traditions.
 These shape our termly Collective Worship themes, but also provide a focus for children and adults across the term as we seek to develop our spiritual and moral awareness and understanding.

-Yearly overviews can be downloaded below, however more detailed curriculum outlines are sent each half term and can be found on your child’s class pages.
-Parents/carers are welcome to speak to class teachers or subject leaders if they would like more detailed information.
+Yearly overviews are published in the table below.
+More detailed curriculum outlines are sent home each term and can be found on your child’s class pages.
+Parents/carers are welcome to speak to the Headteacher, class teachers or subject leaders if they would like more detailed information.

 English is taught through the Pie Corbett “Talk for Writing” approach which we believe has demonstrably improved fluency and vocabulary.
+If you want to learn more about this approach, the best person to explain it is Pie himself!
+His website clearly explains the three phases of imitation, innovation and invention(independent application); and is well worth a visit.
 Pre-school also embrace story telling; and a collaborative project in 2013 saw us winning an “Outstanding Practice” award for Early Years.

 Mrs Munro is our fully qualified Forest School Leader.
 During the year each class has a six week Forest School block of learning in our dedicated Outdoor Learning Area.
 The owners of Parish’s House also allow us to use their fabulous gardens and adventure trail.